 Embryo Culture is isolation and growth of an immature or mature embryo in vitro, with the aim of obtaining a viable plant.
+Studies utilizing immature zygotic embryos help researchers gain greater insight into embryo development and seed maturation.
 The first attempt to grow the embryos of angiosperms was made by Hannig (1904) from two crucifers Cochleria and Raphanus.